 The City of Raleigh Label Maker is a helpful resource that can be used to identify addresses within 100 feet of the subject property.

 Mailed notification requires:

-- Stamped, unsealed envelopes each containing a map of the proposed development and a notification letter (to be provided) addressed to all property owners within 100’ of subject parcel(s).
+- Stamped, unsealed envelopes each containing a site plan of the proposed development and a notification letter (to be provided) addressed to all property owners within 100’ of subject parcel(s).